tsuru/tsuru/docs/reference/api.rst

 Where:

 * `app` is the name an app you want to use as filter.
-If defined only instances binded to this app will be returned.
+If defined only instances bound to this app will be returned.
 This parameter is optional.

 Example: